invoiceninja/inspector/README.md

 ### Showing table records

-To show table records, we can make use of `getTableRecords` method.
+To show table records, we can make use of the `getTableRecords` method.

 ```php
 public function show(string $table, \InvoiceNinja\Inspector\Inspector $inspector)